Apis035/Blue-Archive-S/README.md

 I have no skill on writing story, doing art, or designing sound, so I used Blue Archive assets for it as Blue Archive fits really well as a visual novel game.

+# Playing

+Go to [Releases](https://github.com/Apis035/Blue-Archive-S/releases) to get the prebuild files.
+Open the assets dropdown and make sure you downloaded the `BlueArchiveS.zip` file instead of the source code zip.

+Extract the folder from inside the zip file, open `BA.exe` to play.

+Currently the game doesn't have proper menu, simply press `esc` button if you want to quit.

 # Goals

 The current goal of this project are: